 Inga Playle is a spatial professional that has a twenty year career in government and consulting having held roles in GIS, Remote Sensing, Geomatics and now as a member of the Board of Surveying and Spatial Sciences Institute.
 She has worked for Forestry Tasmania, The Department of Primary Industries, Parks, Water and Environment (DPIPWE), Insight GIS, Entura and is currently at Hydro Tasmania.

 Inga’s talk will give a brief summary of her career so far, the challenges she has encountered and her proudest achievements.
 Inga will touch on some personal, industry and societal challenges and give some insights into what will be important to challenge in the future in line with the IWD2021 theme is #ChooseToChallenge, which is a fantastic theme.

 Amanda is a surveyor at SDG Land Development Solutions and has recently completed her Certificate of Competency in NSW to become a registered surveyor.
-She chairs the Young Surveyors NSW (ISNSW) and will provide her perspectives as an early career professional on the paths to registration and surveying.
+She was a chair of the former Young Surveyors NSW (ISNSW) and will provide her perspectives as an early career professional on the paths to registration and surveying.